Skip links

 The WOTC process is time-sensitive, which is why screening and documentation should be built into the hiring or onboarding process instead of handled later as a year-end task.

-WOTC Plus helps employers keep this workflow organized with automated screening, documentation support, submission workflow support, and certification tracking.
+WOTC plus keeps this workflow organized workflow with automated screening, documentation handling, automated batch filing, submission tracking, and certification tracking.

 Step 4: Track Certifications and Status Updates